urbit/docs/docs/arvo/network.md

 Furthermore, when one module sends a message to another kernel module or application, it also sends along the duct it was given with its new wire tacked onto the end.
-Now the duct has two entries, with the unix even on the bottom and the kernel module that handled it next.
+Now the duct has two entries, with the unix event on the bottom and the kernel module that handled it next.
 This process can continue indefinitely, adding more and more layers onto the duct.
 When an entity finally produces a result, a layer is popped off the duct, and